 In an ongoing effort to better protect your information and your UT account, Utah Tech University will soon begin enrolling all students in Multi-Factor Authentication.
 You may be familiar with MFA with other financial or social media accounts that you have.
-It is a security best practice in helping individuals protect their accounts from unauthorized access.
-The way it works is that after you enter your password, you will be prompted to accept a Push on your mobile device or enter a 6-digit code that you receive via text message.
+It is a great security practice in helping individuals protect their accounts from unauthorized access.
+The way it works is that after you enter your password, you will be prompted to accept a Push on your mobile device.
 This helps ensure that only you have access to your account in case your password is somehow obtained by someone else.
 Make sure you only accept a MFA prompt if you are actually logging into your account.

 In order to make MFA available for your account, you’ll need to enroll with a mobile device.
-You can use the Microsoft Authenticator app (recommended and most convenient), or you can use a text message or phone call-back.
+You will need to use the Microsoft Authenticator app.
 If you don’t have a mobile device that can at least receive a text message or a phone call, then you’ll need to have a hardware token.
 Please stop by the IT Help Desk (HCC 2nd floor) to pick up a token if you need one.

 This will be rolled out during March and April.
 A number of random accounts will be enrolled each day during the enrollment period.
 Once Microsoft’s MFA is enabled for your account (sometime in March or April), the next time you sign-in you will be prompted to enroll.
 Simply follow the on-screen instructions to enroll via the Microsoft Authenticator app or by phone.

 If you have any difficulties or questions, please contact the IT Help Desk ([email protected], 435-879-4357).